comicbox/comicbox/README.md

 ```

 You're done!
 Simply navigate to [localhost:8080](localhost:8080) to access the app.

-To scan the specified directory for books go to get settings page and click `START SCAN`
+To scan the specified directory for books go to the settings page and click `START SCAN`